 The stress test is essentially a high interest rate that is used on a mortgage application, that a mortgage broker or bank will use to qualify you.

 The stress test rate is not a real interest rate that you see on a mortgage approval document, or that your payments would be based on.
-Instead, it is a high rate that is literally made up to lower the amount of mortgage you qualify for.
+Instead, it is an artificially high rate that is literally made up to lower the amount of mortgage you qualify for.

 Specifically, the stress test rate lowers mortgage approvals by about 20%.

-So for example, let’s say you were to qualify for $500,000 of mortgage using an interest rate of 2.49% for 5 years fixed.
+So for example, let’s say you were to qualify for $500,000 of the mortgage using an interest rate of 1.79% for 5 years fixed.

 Clearly, this impacts how much home you would be qualified to buy.